Phnom Penh Day Trips Beyond the Cambodian Capital

-Visitors listen to a heart-wrenching audio tour, included in the ticket price, as they wander around the site.
-The main sights are a small museum, a Buddhist stupa containing 8,000 skulls and mass graves littered with bones and clothes fragments.
+Visitors listen to a heart-wrenching audio tour as they wander around the site, featuring tragic stories by survivors along with a horrifying account from a former executioner.
+The main sights are a small museum, a memorial stupa containing some 8,000 skulls arranged by gender and age, and mass graves littered with even more skulls, bones and clothes fragments.
+Allow a minimum of an hour and a half at the site, longer if you’d like to sit and reflect for a while.

-The tragic events of the late 1970s were not only part of our school history curriculum, they were news for my generation, however, I’m always struck by how little a lot of visitors to Cambodia know about the period.
-If this is the first you’re hearing about it, it’s definitely worth doing some additional reading before your trip to get the most out of the experience.
-I’ll be writing more about this in another post and recommending some compelling books.
+The tragic events of the late 1970s were not only part of our school history curriculum, they were news for my generation, however I’m always struck by how little visitors to Cambodia know about the period.
+If this is the first you’re hearing about it, it’s definitely worth doing some background reading before your trip to get the most out of the experience.
+We recommend: Voices from S-21: Terror and History in Pol Pot’s Secret Prison by David Chandler; Survival in the Killing Fields by Haing Ngor; Children of Cambodia’s Killing Fields: Memoirs by Survivors by Dith Pran; The Elimination: A Survivor of the Khmer Rouge Confronts his Past and the Commandant of the Killing Fields by Rithy Panh; and The Lost Executioner: A Story of the Khmer Rouge by Nic Dunlop.

 Just 6km from the centre of Phnom Penh, Koh Dach or Silk Island, pictured above, on the Mekong River is one of the most enjoyable Phnom Penh day trips yet few travellers allow the time to do it.
 While it makes for a fun, laidback half-day trip, you could easily take a full day if you want to laze on the beach for a while, although this is only really possible in dry season.
 During monsoon much of the islands are underwater although it’s still possible to visit.